jorisroovers/gitlint/docs/configuration/commit_config.md

 ```
 WIP: This is my commit message

-I want gitlint to ignore this entire commit message.
+I want gitlint to only ignore certain rules specified below.
 gitlint-ignore: T1, body-hard-tab
 ```